yegorrybchenko/log_sorter/README.md

 2. Add validations for file (missing file, wrong file, etc.)
 3. Don't store ips in memory if not specified.
 4. Add `--help` parameter
+5. Process custom exstensions in the top of app.
+Create Parent custom exception and use existing.